kkentzo/ork/README.md

       - rm -rf bin
 ```

+## Features

+In general, a task (such as `build`) is a list of actions that are
+executed in the context of an action-specific shell process.

+`ork` provides the following features:

+- self-documented tasks
+- task dependencies (with cyclic dependency detection)
+- custom shell specification
+- global environment variables (apply to all tasks)
+- local, task-specific environment variables (override globals)

 ## Installation & Usage

 `ork` can be installed by downloading the latest release binary from